district13labs/mcs2lm/README.md

 To build the CLI application, please run `make build`.

-### Pass arguments to the container
-The run script basically passes every argument inside the container.
-The path you're at in the beginning is `/app`.

-Usage: `./scripts/app/run.sh foo bar`

 ### Run the CLI application
 Use the run script in order to control the built CLI application.
-From the repository root: `./scripts/app/run.sh /app-bin/mcs2lm`
+From the repository root: `./scripts/app/run.sh cli`

+For more information about what you can do with the run script, please run `./scripts/app/run.sh` and you'll see a help message.

 ### Run tests

-To check every automated tests, call the run script command from the repository root: `./scripts/app/run.sh go test ./...`
+To check every automated tests, call the run script command from the repository root: `./scripts/app/run.sh test ./...`

-Run top-level tests matching "Foo", such as "TestFooBar": `./scripts/app/run.sh go test -run Foo `
+Run top-level tests matching "Foo", such as "TestFooBar": `./scripts/app/run.sh test -run Foo `

+### Open a shell inside the container
+You can use the run script to go inside the container running `./scripts/app/run.sh shell`